What is Venmo Limit? How to Solve Venmo Limit Issues in 2025?

 1. Does Venmo support international transfers?

 Venmo is currently only available within the United States, and does not support international transfers.
-If you need to make international payments, you may consider using other platforms that support cross-border payments, such as PayPal or Wise.
+If you need to make international payments, you may consider using other platforms, such as PayPal or Wise.

 2. Is there a fee for using Venmo?